Ohinetahi: Miles Warren, John and Pauline Trengrove

 The main house was badly damaged by the 4 September 2010 Christchurch earthquake The stone walls of the three storey block were badly cracked and the four gables fell.
 As a result, it was decided to reduce the central block of the house from three to two stories, while at the same time the house was earthquake strengthened and given a strengthened masonry ground floor and a new timber-framed first floor.
 While the structure of the art gallery was undamaged the Oamaru stone exterior was badly cracked and had to be rebuilt, only to then be damaged again by the February 2011 earthquake.

 After Mrs Ensor died in 2008 Warren was able to purchase from her heirs a 0.76-hectare strip of land which allowed Ohinetahi to be expanded towards the harbour side.
 Terraces were constructed on this land using stone removed from the upper storey of the house when it was restored after the earthquake.

 In recent times a number of large modern sculptures by renowned New Zealand artists have been installed in both the park and garden.

-The housekeeper's cottage has been converted to a tearoom.

 In 2012 Miles Warren gifted the homestead and gardens as well as an endowment to the Ohinetahi Charitable Trust to ensure that the property and its contents are preserved for the benefit of the public.

 In early February 2017 a major fire on the Ports Hills which required the evacuation of 107 local residents came within 300 to 400 metres of the house coating the property with falling ash.

+In 2024, the Ōhinetahi Trust built the Pavilion, a gorgeous private event space overlooking the harbour, ideal for weddings, celebrations, and corporate events.